picosh/docs/posts/prose.md

 ## `image` and `card`

-`image` and `card` are used for og and image metadata when for when a blog is shared.
+These properties are used for og and image metadata when for when a blog is shared.
 If a blog post does not have its own `image` or `card` properties, then it will assume the blog's `image` and `card` properties.

 ## `draft`

-`draft` will change the listing status of a blog post.
+This property will change the listing status of a blog post.
 If `draft: true` then the post will be published but unlisted.
 It will not show up on the blog index page or RSS feed for your blog.

 ## `toc`

-`toc` adds a table of contents to the blog post based on the headers.
+This property adds a table of contents to the blog post based on the headers.
 If set to `false` then no table will be rendered.
 If set to `true` then table will be rendered.
 If set to an integer greater than `0` then it will set the max heading depth to that value.
 So if set to `2` the table will only render links of heading `h1` and `h2`.

 ## `aliases`